 core skills for work the set of knowledge, understanding and non-technical skills that underpin successful participation in work.

 Vocational education and training (VET)

-Students can access VET programs either through the school operating as its own registered training organisation (RTO) or through an external provider who is a RTO.
+Students can access VET programs through an external Registered Training Organisation (RTO).
 There are also opportunities for students to undertake school-based apprenticeships or traineeships.

 The Senior Studies Curriculum